szhu/BeNotified/README.md

 ### Which time zone does this use?

-This extension is currently hardcoded to use the Americas BeReal time zone, but it would not be hard to add an option to change the time zone.
-Please [file an issue][issues] if you would like this.
+~~This extension is currently hardcoded to use the Americas BeReal time zone, but it would not be hard to add an option to change the time zone.
+Please [file an issue][issues] if you would like this.~~\
+You can now select any time zone, thanks to [PR #2](https://github.com/szhu/BeNotified/pull/2)!

 ### How do I report a bug?